KalMRACO: Unifying Kalman Filtering and Model Reference Adaptive Control for Robust Control and Estimation: Results

 To demonstrate the unwanted noise integration effect previously discussed we first perform a simulation using the controller and adaptation from~\eqref{eq:u_with_y_input} and~\eqref{eq:hatk}--\eqref{eq:hatw}, i.e., we do not use the blending technique introduced in this paper (we set $\alpha=0$, first entry of the $\alpha$ vector in Table~\ref{tab:parameters}).
 For this scenario we assume $a<0$, i.e., we assume a stable target system.
 The reference signal in this simulation scenario consists of three alternating steps in the desired surge speed between 0 and 0.2 m/s, ending with 0.2 m/s being sustained until the end of the simulation.
 The same scenario is also simulated with the KalMRACO scheme utilizing the blending technique ($\alpha =1$, second entry of the $\alpha$ vector in Table~\ref{tab:parameters}).

-We see from the bottom plot of Figure~\ref{fig:blending_comparison} that without blending the adapted parameters $\hat{k}$ and $\hat{l}$ (yellow and purple lines, respectively) exhibit unwanted growth only driven by the noise, considering that the underlying error signal can be assumed to be zero (top plot of Figure~\ref{fig:blending_comparison}).
-On the other hand, the adapted parameters do not exhibit this behavior when we apply the KalMRACO scheme and utilize the blending technique, as can be seen from the blue and red lines in the bottom plot of Figure~\ref{fig:blending_comparison}.
+We see from the bottom plot of Figure~\ref{fig:blending_comparison} that without blending the adapted parameter $\hat{k}$ exhibits undesirable growth only driven by the noise, considering that the underlying error signal is negligible (top plot of Figure~\ref{fig:blending_comparison}).
+However, $\hat{k}$ does not exhibit this behavior when we apply the KalMRACO scheme and utilize the blending technique, as can be seen from the blue line in the bottom plot of Figure~\ref{fig:blending_comparison}.
+This behavior is consistent with the expected dynamics described by \eqref{eq:Ekhatdot} and \eqref{eq:Ekhatdot_blended}.